-There's more to measuring loudspeaker system impedance than simply setting up a measurement and acquiring data.
+There's more to measuring loudspeaker driver and system impedance than simply setting up a measurement and acquiring data.
 This video tutorial will teach you how to measure loudspeaker impedance within its linear region.
 The background presented in previous impedance measurement tutorials lay important groundwork and are highly recommended.
 Watch this tutorial to find out what you may be missing in theSoundscapes Resources area.
 Please be sure to read the comments under each video for important notes.

 Audiomatica's new release of CLIO 12 in both Standard and QC versions is a game changer for the electroacoustic measurement market.
 Not only has the hardware interface changed to USB2 for out of the box compatibility with virtually every PC on the market, but significant software upgrades and a fresh new look for both versions make the upgrade especially enticing given the fact that the pricing remains the same through September!
 CLIO 12 systems are in stock now and significantly discounted upgrades for current CLIO FW owners are available now - contact us for details!

 One of the most interesting things I've learned from making theYouTube Video Tutorials is the huge amount of interest in audio measurement around the world.
 In less than 6 months after the first video was posted there were over 2,000 views from 54 countries!
 This is humbling and amazing and it became obvious that I needed to find a safe, easy, fast and inexpensive way to ship CLIO and a growing list of world class measurement tools outside the boarders of America.
 The good news is that I have found ideal solutions for those that regularly purchase from the USA and those that do not.
 I am excited to announce that sales world wide is now available.
 Please see our International Sales page for details.